-INCLUSION will address a number of challenges related to the accessibility of public transport in remote urban/rural areas and neighbourhoods.
-The project will investigate the current conditions across a representative set of European prioritised areas, understanding the relevant needs of various vulnerable user and social groups and assessing how novel transport solutions involving social innovation and ICT tools can help raise the level of accessibility, inclusiveness and equity of mobility.
+INCLUSION addressed a number of challenges related to the accessibility of public transport in remote urban/rural areas and neighbourhoods.
+The project investigated the current conditions across a representative set of European prioritised areas, understanding the relevant needs of various vulnerable user and social groups and assessing how novel transport solutions involving social innovation and ICT tools can help raise the level of accessibility, inclusiveness and equity of mobility.

-INCLUSION is working towards achieving the following 10 objectives:
+INCLUSION worked towards achieving the following 10 objectives:

 To investigate and understand the main characteristics of prioritised areas as well as the relevant factors that influence mobility and accessibility